Christmas tree cultivation: Harvest

 Christmas trees can be harvested and marketed in different ways.
 Some operations are known as "choose-and-cut" or pick-your-own farms, which allow customers to walk through the planted land, select their Christmas tree and cut down themselves.
 Wholesale operations are more labor-intensive because they usually require the farmer to complete tasks such as baling, cutting, moving the trees to a roadside pick-up, and loading the harvest.
 In addition, this work must be completed during a very short period in November.
 Growers also harvest trees by digging and balling the root and selling the trees as nursery stock or as live, reusable Christmas trees.
 This last option allows trees to be harvested earlier than the usual six- to ten-year period required to grow a mature Christmas tree.

 Larger farms began using helicopters to move tree harvests during the 1980s.
 One 1200 acre farm in Oregon lacked road access, so it began using helicopters to move up to 200,000 Christmas trees per year.
 Helicopters reduce the amount of time between harvesting and market, cutting it from up to two weeks down to as little as three days.

 Not all natural Christmas trees harvested are grown on plantations.
 In British Columbia, Canada, for example, most of the 900,000 trees harvested for use as Christmas trees came from native pine and fir stands.
 The British Columbia Ministry of Forests and Ranges allows any resident of the province to cut a Christmas tree for free from Crown Lands, provided the individual receive prior permission in writing from a forest officer.
 In the United States, the U.S. Forest Service and the Bureau of Land Management offer permits for individual tree cutting on government land, mostly within the National Forest system.

 Farmers

 The people who operate Christmas tree farms range from full-time growers to part-time farmers.
 One farmer in Minnesota, who began planting Christmas trees in 1967, gave his trees away for free from his modest 1 acre farm for ten years before establishing a tree farming business.
 Other farmers started growing Christmas trees as a supplemental income for retirement or college funds, or they worked farms that were not originally established as Christmas tree farms.

 Various national growers' associations have been founded in Christmas tree producing nations.
 In the United Kingdom, the British Christmas Tree Growers Association is a trade association open to membership from Christmas tree farmers in Great Britain and Northern Ireland.
 The National Christmas Tree Association serves a similar function in the United States.
+Most recently, a new trade group was formed that focuses on the critical role Christmas tree distributors or "Brokers" play in the supply of Christmas trees.
+The Association of Real Christmas Tree Merchants was formed in 2022 and as of July 2024, has close to 3,000 members.